Turin–Lyon high-speed railway: The present high-altitude line

-The first section comprises the Fréjus tunnel.
-Its low tunnel ceilings, high elevation (1338 m), sharp curves, and steep gradients, make this section the limiting factor on the overall capacity of the line.
+The first section comprises the Fréjus tunnel and its approaches on both sides.
+Its high elevation (1338 m), sharp curves, steep gradients, and low tunnel ceilings make this section the bottleneck on the overall capacity of the line.
 A 2007 study used the CAPRES model to calculate a maximum capacity of 226 trains/day, 350 days/year, under the safety regulations applicable at the time.
 The study foresaw a maximum traffic of 180 freight trains per day, which had to be lowered to about 150 freight trains per day due to logistical inefficiency (the traffic flows between the two countries are asymmetric).
 A similar analysis for the full year led to a total of about 260 peak days per year.
 These conditions defined a maximum transport capacity per year of about 20 million tonnes when accounting for inefficiencies, and an absolute limit of about 32 million in "perfect" conditions.

 Additional traffic limitations stem from the impact of excessive train transit on the population living near the line.
 Some 60,000 people live within 250 m of the historical line, and would object to the noise from late-night transits.

 In 2007 the conventional line was used for only one-third of this calculated total capacity.
 This low use level was in part because restrictions such as an unusually low maximum allowable train height and the very steep gradients (26–30‰) and sharp curves in its high valley sections discourage its use.

-A 2018 analysis, by contrast, found the line close to saturation, largely because updated safety regulations now prohibit a passenger and a freight train from crossing in a single-tube tunnel, which very significantly reduces the maximum allowed capacity of the Fréjus tunnel.
+A 2018 analysis, by contrast, found the existing line close to saturation, largely because safety regulations now prohibit passenger and freight trains from crossing in a double-track single-tube tunnel.
+This very significantly reduces the maximum allowed capacity of the 13.7 km long Fréjus tunnel, which trains of one type must now fully cross before any train of the other type can be allowed in the other direction.
+The path of the historical line through the deep Maurienne valley is also exposed to rockfalls, and a major landslide in August 2023 forced its closure for a year and a half.

 Traffic predictions on Frejus and Mont-Blanc corridors

-The following table summarizes 2007 predictions of the future freight traffic on both the Frejus and Mont-Blanc corridors from an analysis of current data and macroeconomic predictions (in million tons per year):
+The following table summarizes 2007 predictions (in million tons per year) of the future freight traffic on both the Frejus and Mont-Blanc corridors, from an analysis of then current data and macroeconomic predictions:

 Promoters of the new line predict that it will about double rail traffic on the Modane corridor compared to the reference scenario (see table above).
 Traffic predictions of even the early traffic of major rail infrastructures are however intrinsically uncertain, with well-known examples of both overestimates (e.g. the Channel tunnel) and underestimates (e.g. the TGV Est).